 If you are aged between 25 and 60 and have never had a CervicalCheck smear test you can simply make an appointment with a registered GP practice or clinic.
 A letter of invitation is not needed to make an appointment and attend for a first CervicalCheck smear test.

-To arrange a smear test you can contact a registered smeartaker of your choice to make an appointment.
-Thousands of GPs, practice nurses, and women's health, family planning and Well Woman clinics all over Ireland are registered and you can see a full list in the Find a Smeartaker section of CervicalCheck or by calling CervicalCheck on Freephone 1800 45 45 55.
+To arrange a smear test, contact a doctor or nurse who is registered with CervicalCheck to make an appointment.
+Thousands of GPs, practice nurses, and women's health, family planning and Well Woman clinics all over Ireland are registered and you can see a full list in the Find a GP practice or clinic section of cervicalcheck.ie or by calling CervicalCheck on Freephone 1800 45 45 55.

 CervicalCheck also sends invitation letters to women who are on the CervicalCheck register.
 You can check online whether you are on the register or call CervicalCheck on Freephone 1800 45 45 55.
 To register by post, download the self-registration form (pdf).

-Women who have already had a CervicalCheck smear test will be automatically re-called by letter when their next smear test is due.
+Women who have already had a CervicalCheck smear test will be automatically contacted by letter when their next smear test is due.